Toronto mayor denies smoking crack cocaine

 Asked if Ford planned legal action, Morris said it is at the "bottom rung of the ladder" now.

-Gawker is asking for donations in what it has labeled a "Crackstarter" campaign to raise $200,000 to buy the video and post it online.
+Gawker is asking for donations in what it has labelled a "Crackstarter" campaign to raise $200,000 to buy the video and post it online.
 It says it has already raised $28,000.

 At City Hall on Friday, Ford initially brushed past reporters, only to return to deliver a very brief statement.